go-playground/lars/README.md

 // Register custom handler type, see [util.go](https://github.com/go-playground/lars/blob/master/util.go#L62) for example handler creation l.RegisterCustomHandler(interface{}, CustomHandlerFunc)

+// NativeChainHandler is used as a helper to create your own custom handlers, or use custom handlers that already exist
+// an example usage can be found [here](https://github.com/go-playground/lars/blob/master/util.go#L86)
+// below is an example using nosurf CSRF middleware

+l.Use(nosurf.NewPure(lars.NativeChainHandler))

 // Context has 2 methods of which you should be aware of ParseForm and ParseMulipartForm, they just call the default http functions but
 // provide one more additional feature, they copy the URL params to the request Forms variables, just like Query parameters would have been.
 // The functions are for convenience and are totally optional.